-For groups whose needs may not be met by traditional service providers, they can reach out to the Pennsylvania State Animal Response Team.
-For more information, visit www.pasart.us.
+• For groups whose needs may not be met by traditional service providers, they can reach out to the Pennsylvania State Animal Response Team.
+For more information visit, http://sart.psu.edu/.

 After an Emergency

 After an emergency is over, there can still be danger.
 When you plan what you will do before and during a disaster, be sure to include a plan for afterward as well.
 What you do next can save your life and the lives of others: